DePaul University Research Services > Award Management > Procurement & Travel > International Travel

 Oftentimes, externally funded international travel is allowable under a grant only after advance permission for the specific trip is granted by the sponsor.
 Before proceeding with any steps outlined below, the traveler and ORS will confirm sponsor pre-approval.

 Before any grant funded travel is undertaken, there must be adequate funds budgeted in the 553G category of the grant account.
-Please refer to your Mobius reports.
+Please refer to your grant report.

 Once the PI has confirmed adequate travel funds budgeted, the individuals traveling may incur expenses.

 Upon return from travel, the individual should prepare an Employee Expense report available through BlueSky, as soon as possible (no later than 90 days after the return).

 The report should include an itemization of the expenses related to the trip, including air ticket and accommodation, with original receipts attached.

 Any personal or non-grant related components (i.e. additional nights of accommodation, subsequent air travel) of the trip should be omitted from the report.
 If there are additional reimbursable items please submit them on a separate report.

 The report will route through the appropriate approval chain within BlueSky.

 Detailed walk through instructions for completing the Expense Report can be found by using the red BlueSky Help tool within the system.